RasmussenLab/hela_qc_mnt_data/workflows/metadata/README.md

 # potentially add these to the workflow exclusion files:
 find  tmp -name '*.raw*' | awk 'sub(/^.{4}/," ? ")' >> config/excluded.yaml
 # rm -r tmp/* # remove excluded files
+# add to files.yaml
 ```

-these files are ignored in the workflow (configured as a python set).
+these files are ignored in the workflow (configured as a python set) after adding these
+to the `config/files.yaml`.

 ## Setup